mattrussi/gitlab-com-runbooks/docs/sentry/sentry.md

     1. Bring up a shell on one of the Kafka pods (doesn't matter which).
     1. Run `JMX_PORT="" /opt/bitnami/kafka/bin/kafka-topics.sh --bootstrap-server localhost:9092 --topic <topic> --partitions <num-partitions>`
     1. Run `JMX_PORT="" /opt/bitnami/kafka/bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --all-groups -describe`.
 If the repartitioning was successful, you should see a message like `Warning: Consumer group 'snuba-consumers' is rebalancing.`

+1. If the issue is due to a sudden influx of errors, it's possible to [filter out specific errors.](https://docs.sentry.io/pricing/quotas/manage-event-stream-guide/#filter-by-error-message).
+    1. Log in as an admin user if you do not have admin access.
+Instructions are [here](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/sentry/sentry.md?ref_type=heads#SRE-Admin-Access).
+    1. Go to the settings for the project that has the error.
+In most cases, it's likely to be [gitlabcom](https://new-sentry.gitlab.net/settings/gitlab/projects/gitlabcom/filters/data-filters/).
+    1. In the customs filter section at the bottom, put in the full title of the error message (ex. `JWT::DecodeError: Not enough or too many segments (JWT::DecodeError).`).
+There is no save button, to save you need to click out of that field and it will save.

 #### Pods crashlooping with `KafkaError: UNKNOWN_PARTITION`